-Richard Goldberg is a Mosaic columnist and senior advisor at the Foundation for Defense of Democracies.
+Richard Goldberg is a senior advisor at the Foundation for Defense of Democracies.
 He has served on Capitol Hill, on the U.S. National Security Council, as the chief of staff for Illinois’s governor, and as a Navy Reserve Intelligence Officer.

 Saudis are joining the labor force, women are driving, and the taboo on Israel has practically vanished.
 America can support this shift—so why isn’t it?

 Five of our writers pick several favorites each, featuring a duke’s children, Jewish treasures, zealots and emancipators, revolts, dual allegiances, spies, and more.

 Ten years ago, two senators, one Republican and one Democrat, joined together to force America to sanction Iran.
 In the years since, the leverage they built has dissipated.
 Why?

 The senator joins our foreign-policy columnist to talk about America’s withdrawal from Afghanistan, and how the nation’s short memory imperils its security.

 America has been learning and forgetting the lessons of 2001 for decades.
 It’s now in the midst of forgetting them again.
 Will the same result follow?

 Recent flareups of violence in the Middle East are the outcome of a major policy shift by an administration that prefers to avert its eyes from the truth.

 A few months ago it seemed that the Biden administration would pursue a more moderate version of Obama’s Iran strategy.
 Now it’s poised to make even greater concessions.

 When it comes to the new administration’s relationship with Iran, the honeymoon is already long over.
 A foremost national-security expert joins us to explain what’s going on.